-Review against the Service Plan 2011/2012
+Review against the Service Plan 2012/2013

-- 6.1 Performance was monitored in the following way: - Monthly performance figures for the Food Safety Premises Inspection Programme; - Submission of performance figures against target figures to elected members on a quarterly basis; - Performance was subject to Audit Commission scrutiny and data provided to the Food Standards Agency on an annual basis; - Performance was reviewed at regular Team meetings; - An inspection rate of 77% was achieved for premises in the 2011/2012 Inspection Programme, against a target of 90%.
-However, 35 inspections were carried out of those food premises due for inspection during previous Service Plans. - 37 new businesses were inspected during 2011/12 that were not part of the inspection programme. - 6.2 The level of achievement reflects the pro-rata absence of a part time Environmental Health Officer post due to maternity leave for the majority of 2011/2012. - 6.3 The premises that have not received a routine inspection during 2011/12 are mainly low risk (category D to F).
-However, a number of category C premises inspections are also outstanding.
-The method to address this backlog of inspections is detailed below.
+- 6.1 Performance was monitored in the following way: - Monthly performance figures for the Food Safety Business Intervention Programme; - Submission of performance figures against target figures to elected members on a quarterly basis; - Performance data provided to the FSA on an annual basis; - Performance was reviewed at regular Team meetings. - 6.2 96% of the higher risk food businesses (category A, B and C (higher rated)) due for intervention during 2012/2013 received such an intervention, against a target of 90% (category A to C).
+35 new food businesses also received an intervention during 2012/2013 that were not part of the Intervention Programme. - 6.3 However, the food businesses that have not received a routine intervention during 2012/2013 are mainly low risk (category C (lower rated) D and E), which is in addition to a backlog from previous programmes.
+The method to address this backlog of interventions is detailed below.

-Areas for improvement in 2012/2013
+Areas for improvement in 2013/2014

-- The target inspection rate for the 2012/2013 Inspection Programme is 90% for all high risk premises (category A to C).
-Lower risk premises (category D to F) will receive an alternative intervention. - To address the back log of inspections, an alternative enforcement strategy will be implemented to ensure targeted interventions in accordance with FSA guidance as follows: - Greater use of non-conformance reports issued to food business operators at the time of inspection.
-This will remove the need to compile and issue a formal letter following the inspection. - Category C premises will receive a partial inspection focusing on temperature control, cross contamination and training.
-A full inspection will only be carried out where Officers find evidence of an additional risk to food safety. - Category D, E and F premises will receive a written intervention to: - (i) confirm the food business operator contact details - (ii) provide a source of food safety advice and information - (iii) to ascertain that there have been no material changes in the food business that would impact on the risk rating allocated to that business (where a potential risk to food safety is evident, a more targeted intervention will take place). - The target response rate to food safety requests within 3 working days is 95% for 2012/2013; - To further develop the M3PP software system used for the recording, programming and monitoring of food safety premises and the Food Safety Premises Inspection Programme; - To continue and maintain the FSA Local Authority Enforcement Monitoring System (LAEMS);
+- The target intervention rate for the 2013/2014 Intervention Programme is 80% for all high risk food businesses (category A to C).
+Lower risk food businesses (category D and E) will receive an alternative intervention.
+The Service aims to respond to 95% of requests for service within 3 working days during 2013/2014; - An alternative enforcement strategy will be implemented to ensure targeted interventions in accordance with FSA guidance as follows: - Improved mechanism of reporting performance to Food Safety Officers, including targeting of those food businesses that are not deemed to be 'broadly compliant'. - Category C food businesses will receive a partial intervention focusing on hazard analysis, temperature control, cross contamination and training.
+A full intervention will only be carried out where Officers find evidence of an additional risk to food safety. - Category D food businesses will receive a surveillance visit to determine that the food business operator remains unchanged and there have been no material changes in the food business that would impact on the risk rating allocated to that business.
+(Where a potential risk to food safety is evident, a more targeted intervention will take place). - Category E food businesses will receive a written intervention to: - (i) confirm the food business operator contact details - (ii) provide a source of food safety advice and information - (iii) to ascertain that there have been no material changes in the food business that would impact on the risk rating allocated to that business (where a potential risk to food safety is evident, a more targeted intervention will take place). - To further develop the M3PP software system used for the recording, programming and monitoring of food businesses and the Intervention Programme.
+Including direct inputting of information by Food Safety Officers;